Osgoode station: History and construction

-Future
+Ontario Line

-Metrolinx plans to construct the Ontario Line, a rapid transit line connecting the south loop of Line 1 Yonge–University to the east wing of Line 2 Bloor–Danforth and north to Science Centre station, where the line will interchange with Line 5 Eglinton.
-The preferred route of the line is from Science Centre to Exhibition.
-Osgoode station is a planned station on this new line.
-The Ontario Line would be drilled out of rock at a lower level.
+By early 2023, construction had begun on the Ontario Line, a rapid transit line connecting the south loop of Line 1 Yonge–University to the east wing of Line 2 Bloor–Danforth, then extending north to Don Valley station, where the line will interchange with Line 5 Eglinton.
+From Osgoode station, the line will also travel west to Exhibition.
+At Osgoode, the Ontario Line segment of the station will be drilled out of rock at a lower level than the existing Line 1 infrastructure.

 Nearby landmarks

 Nearby landmarks include the Four Seasons Centre for the Performing Arts, Toronto City Hall, Nathan Phillips Square, Osgoode Hall, the South African War Memorial, 299 Queen Street West, the Canada Life Building and the United States Consulate.

 Surface connections

 A transfer is required to connect between the subway system and these surface routes:

 TTC routes serving the station include: